sergeychernyakov/chatgpt-bb-forum-bot/README.md

 # ChatGPT BB Forum Bot Plugin

-Welcome to the **ChatGPT BB Forum Bot Plugin** repository on GitHub.
-The ChatGPT BB Forum Bot Plugin is designed to automatically respond to new member introductions and discussion replies in your BuddyBoss/BuddyPress forums using OpenAI's GPT-4 API.
+Welcome to the **ChatGPT BuddyBoss Forum Bot Plugin** repository on GitHub.
+The ChatGPT BuddyBoss Forum Bot Plugin is designed to automatically respond to new member introductions and discussion replies in your BuddyBoss/BuddyPress forums using OpenAI's GPT-4 API.
 This plugin helps create a more engaging and interactive community experience.

 ## Features